open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 ### "Ansible playbook failed" messages

-The logs messages for when the Synchronizer runs Ansible are in `/opt/openstack/*` in your service's synchronizer Docker container.
-You can access the docker container by running:
+The logs messages for when the Synchronizer runs Ansible are located in `/opt/xos/synchronizers/<servicename>/sys` in it's synchornizer container.
+There are multiple files for each Tenant instance, including the processed playbook and stdout/err files .
+You can run a shell in the docker container with this command to access those files:

-`sudo docker exec -it bash <synchronizer_container>`
+`sudo docker exec -it devel_xos_synchronizer_<servicename>_1 bash`

+Ansible log messages for the OpenStack Synchronizer are put in `/opt/openstack/*`, if you're seeing failures in the `devel_xos_synchronizer_openstack_1` container.